Civil Engineering

 PHD University of Delaware

-Chenglin Wu, Assistant Professor
+Chenglin Wu, Adjunct Associate Professor

 PHD, PHD University of Texas-Austin, Missouri University of Science and Technology

-Guirong Yan, Associate Professor
+Guirong Yan, Professor

 PHD Harbin Institute of Technology, China